Capitán Vicente Almandos Almonacid

 Vicente Almandos Almonacid (Anguinán, La Rioja, Argentina, 24 December 1882 – Buenos Aires, Argentina, 16 December 1953) was an Argentine engineer, diplomat, and aviator who participated in the First World War as pilot of the French Air Force.

 He was co-founder and technical manager of the airline Aeroposta Argentina, a subsidiary of the French firm Aéropostale and the precursor of Aerolíneas Argentinas.
 He was the first person to cross the Andes by air at night, and was the architect of most of the air routes of Aeroposta.
 As a diplomat, he presided over the Argentine consulate of Boulogne-sur-Mer from 1938 to 1945.

 In recognition of his achievements, in France he was awarded several honors, including the Legion of Honor and the Military Medal.

-The La Rioja Airport is named in his honor.
+The La Rioja Airport It has that name in honor of him.

 Biography

 First years

 He was born in the town of San Miguel de Anguinán, located in La Rioja Province near the city of Chilecito, on 24 December 1882.
 His father, Vicente Almandos Almonacid (es), was a cattle and mining entrepreneur in Famatina who held the position of Governor of La Rioja between 1877 and 1880.
 His mother, Esmeralda Castro Barros, came, like her husband, from a family of unitary tradition.
 His paternal grandfather was Colonel Lino Almandos (es), who fought against Chacho Peñaloza (es) and Felipe Varela (es) during the Argentine Civil Wars.

 The family business prospered until the financial crisis of 1890 severely damaged mining activity and led the family business to bankruptcy.
 His father died the following year.
 These two episodes motivated his mother to move with her six-year-old son to Buenos Aires, in search of better conditions.
 In the Argentine capital, Vicente studied at the National College.
 He entered the Faculty of Exact and Natural Sciences of the University of Buenos Aires, in the engineering field.